 Traces are a touch screen object like any other and can be manipulated.
 They can be panned, moved, labeled, zoomed and captured in different visual formats for printing.

 Each visible trace will have a descriptor box summarizing its principal configuration settings.
-See OneTouch Help for more information about how you can use traces and trace descriptor boxes to modify your configurations.

 Turning On/Off Traces

 Turn On/Off Analog Trace